networknext/unity/examples/walkthroughs/simple_server_example.md

 Next.NextServerUpdate(server);
 ```

-When you have finished using your server, flush and destroy it (Unity's `Destroy()` function is a good place to do this):
+When you have finished using your server, flush and destroy it (Unity's `OnDestroy()` function is a good place to do this):
 ```csharp
 Next.NextServerFlush(server);
 Next.NextServerDestroy(server);